Glass fiber reinforced concrete: Uses

-GFRC is incredibly versatile and has a large number of use cases due to its strength, weight, and design.
+GFRC is highly versatile and has a wide range of applications due to its strength, low weight, and design flexibility.
 This material is most commonly used in the construction industry.
 It is used in very demanding cases such as architectural cladding that hangs several stories above sidewalks or even more for aesthetics such as interior furniture pieces like GFRC coffee tables, GRC Jali, Elevation screens.
 The glass fiber reinforced concrete not only reduces the cost of concrete but also enhances its strength.